Ecofascism: 2020s

 The Swedish self-identified ecofascist Green Brigade is an eco-terrorist group linked to The Base that is responsible for multiple mass murder plots.
 The Green Brigade has been responsible for arson attacks against targets deemed to be enemies of nature, like an attack on a mink farm that caused multi-million-dollar damages.
 Two members were arrested by Swedish police, allegedly planning assassinating judges and bombings.
 After the arrests and the disappearance of other leading members from its online groups, activity in the group decreased, with minimal evidence that it still operates.

-While serving his sentence for arson attacks against companies that sold animal products, Walter Bond "ALF Lone Wolf" befriended Atomwaffen founder Brandon Russell.
-After his release Bond drifted to ecofascism, associating with Atomwaffen and sharing "Third Reich–era vegan propaganda", which alienated some of his supporters within ALF.

 In June 2021, the Telegram-based Terrorgram collective published an online guide with incitements for attacks on infrastructure and violence against minorities, police, public figures, journalists, and other perceived enemies.
 In December 2021, they published a second document containing ideological sections on accelerationism, white supremacy, and ecofascism.

 During 2021, several neo-Nazi groups and individuals who espoused ecofascist rhetoric were arrested and charged by French authorities for planning terrorist attacks.
 These include the group Recolonisons la France, and two "accelerationists" in Occitania.

+Bellingcat described the perpetrator of the 2021 Denver and Lakewood shootings Lyndon McLeod who fatally shot five people as Ecofascist.
+McLeod praised accelerationist groups in online statements.

 In an interview with a blog Maldición Eco-Extremista a leader of the eco-extremist group Individualists Tending to the Wild (ITS) claimed to have taken organisational influence from the fascist accelerationist terrorist group Order of Nine Angles.
 The Foundation for Defense of Democracies and European Union Counter-Terrorism Coordinator characterised ITS as ecofascist.

-Payton S. Gendron, the instigator of the 2022 Buffalo shooting, also wrote a manifesto self-describing as "an ethno-nationalist eco-fascist national socialist" within it and also professing support for far-right shooters from Tarrant and Dylann Roof to Breivik and Robert Bowers.
+Payton Gendron, the perpetrator of the 2022 Buffalo shooting, wrote a manifesto self-describing as "an ethno-nationalist eco-fascist national socialist" within it and also professing support for various far-right terrorists, including Tarrant, and Dylann Roof to Breivik and Robert Bowers.
+Gendron wrote of immigrants to the United States supposedly lacking care for its environment.
 Later in 2022, the Terrorgram collective released another publication, with analysts believing it would likely inspire further "Buffalo shootings".